kimvais/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

 message but an attacker can create bogus messages and force the application to decrypt them.

-For this reason it is *strongly* recommended to combine encryption with a message authentication code, such as :doc:`HMAC </hazmat/primitives/hmac>`, in an "encrypt-then-MAC" formulation as `described by Colin Percival`_.
+For this reason it is **strongly** recommended to combine encryption with a message authentication code, such as :doc:`HMAC </hazmat/primitives/mac/hmac>`, in an "encrypt-then-MAC" formulation as `described by Colin Percival`_.

 .. class:: Cipher(algorithm, mode, backend)